OLD WOOD WALK TEMPORARILY CLOSED TO PROTECT ANCIENT OAKS

 These unique trees are also very sensitive with a delicate root system.
 This makes them particularly vulnerable to the effects of climate change.
 This winter, Dalkeith has seen record breaking amounts of rainfall that have caused the soil around the trees to become saturated.
 In addition, the Old Wood is a popular place to walk, and the combination of walkers and rain has caused the soil around the trees to erode and compromise the trees’ ability to feed themselves.

-In response to this, Dalkeith Country Park, taking specialist advice from Scottish National Heritage, has made the decision to close the path through the Old Wood till Easter.
+In response to this, Dalkeith Country Park, taking specialist advice from Scottish National Heritage, has made the decision to close the path through the Old Wood till the end of April.
 By then it is hoped that the path will have dried out enough to open this unique place again and, with a good summer, the path will remain open until late Autumn, when a decision will be taken as to when to close the path in winter to protect the trees.

 Remko Plooij, Managing Director of Dalkeith County Park said: